bcdev/zappend/README.md

 * The target and slice datasets may also be xcube multi-level datasets.
 * The tool takes care of modifying the target dataset using the slices, but doesn't care how the slice datasets are created.
-* Slice datasets may be given as URIs with optional storage options or as in-memory datasets of type [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) or
+* Slice datasets may be given as URIs with storage options or as in-memory datasets of type [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) or